bwmarrin/go-objectsid/README.md

 	b64sid := `AQUAAAAAAAUVAAAArC22DNydmGz4WUTnUAQAAA==`

 	// Convert the above into binary form.
 This is the value you would
-	// get from a LDAP quary on AD. bsid, _ := base64.StdEncoding.DecodeString(b64sid)
+	// get from a LDAP query on AD. bsid, _ := base64.StdEncoding.DecodeString(b64sid)

 	// Decode the binary objectsid into a SID object